Our Program and Approach

 At our centre childhood is celebrated.
 When they play and explore, children's imagination and curiosity is sparked – they enjoy learning, and are inspired to continue learning more.

-At KU Little Stars at Southern Cross, our aim is to provide an educational program that gives children the opportunity to enjoy learning and to develop their individual potential across all the developmental domains.
+At Little Stars at Southern Cross, our aim is to provide an educational program that gives children the opportunity to enjoy learning and to develop their individual potential across all the developmental domains.

 Our play-based program intentionally provides opportunities and activities based upon the Early Years Learning Framework, for your child to discover and pursue their own interests and strengths.
 From our first contact with your child, we begin the critical first steps of establishing positive, effective and secure relationships, the foundation for everything that follows.